JakimLi/pandaria/doc/usage.md

 You can write the code snippet in one line, in block as doc string, or in separate file.

+**Things to note**
+* If you have multiple lines in the code snippet, only the result of the last line will be used as the result.
+* If you need to write complex code in the snippet, consider to put them in java with cucumber steps first.
+* [Nashorn](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/api.html) is used for script evaluation.

 #### verify response and variable equals the result of the evaluation
 @since 0.2.1